SMS Moltke: Battle of Heligoland Bight

 Shortly after the outbreak of World War I, on 28 August 1914, Moltke participated in the Battle of Heligoland Bight.
 During the morning, British cruisers from the Harwich Force attacked the German destroyers patrolling the Heligoland Bight.
 Six German light cruisers—Cöln, Strassburg, Stettin, Frauenlob, Stralsund, and Ariadne—responded to the attack and inflicted serious damage to the British raiders.
 However, the arrival at approximately 13:37 of the British 1st Battlecruiser Squadron, under the command of Vice Admiral David Beatty, quickly put the German ships at a disadvantage.

 Along with the rest of the I Scouting Group battlecruisers, Moltke was stationed in the Wilhelmshaven Roads on the morning of the battle.
 By 08:50, Hipper had requested permission from Admiral Friedrich von Ingenohl, the commander of the High Seas Fleet, to send Moltke and Von der Tann to relieve the beleaguered German cruisers.
 Moltke was ready to sail by 12:10, but the low tide prevented the ships from being able to pass over the sand bar at the mouth of the Jade Estuary safely.
 At 14:10, Moltke and Von der Tann were able to cross the Jade bar; Hipper ordered the German cruisers to fall back to his ships, while Hipper himself was about an hour behind in the battlecruiser Seydlitz.
-At 14:25, the remaining light cruisers—Strassburg, Stettin, Frauenlob, Stralsund, and Ariadne—rendezvoused with the battlecruisers. arrived on the scene by 15:10, while Ariadne succumbed to battle damage and sank.
+At 14:25, the remaining light cruisers—Strassburg, Stettin, Frauenlob, Stralsund, and Ariadne—rendezvoused with the battlecruisers.
+The two battlecruisers covered the light cruisers as they picked up survivors from the German vessels that had been sunk in the battle.
+Seydlitz arrived on the scene by 15:10, while Ariadne succumbed to battle damage and sank.
 Hipper ventured forth cautiously to search for the two missing light cruisers, Mainz and Cöln, which had already sunk.
 By 16:00, the German flotilla turned around to return to the Jade Estuary, arriving at approximately 20:23.

+Moltke went into drydock in Wilhelmshaven on 4 September for boiler and condenser repairs, which lasted until 20 September.
+The ship thereafter returned to patrol duties in the Heligoland Bight.
+She was briefly ordered to the Kaiser Wilhelm Canal on 25 September when reports indicated the British were attempting to break through the Danish straits, but these proved to be false and she was soon recalled.
+Another period of boiler maintenance followed from 18 to 31 October, after which patrols resumed.